dami-gupta-git/tumor_board_v2/ROADMAP.md

 ## Agentic AI Architecture

 Two-phase multi-agent system mimicking real tumor board dynamics.

+Semantic embeddings and a knowledge graph that store and retrieve the full history of agent debates for improved reasoning and transparency

 ### Collaborative Phase
 Specialized agents gather evidence in parallel into a shared pool: